Robo-Advisors are emerging as favorites for millennials due to their generally low account minimums, low fees, and efficient structure.

-Investing efficiently is surely no easy task.
+Investing is undoubtedly no easy task.
 It may seem daunting to inexperienced investors with all that financial jargon flying around.

 The fact of the matter is that saving and investing at a young age can prove to be a huge advantage, and robo-advisors (RA’s) are here to help with exactly that.